syncfusion-content/javascript-docs/js/Schedule/Getting-started.md

 You can run the above code example and an empty **Scheduler** is displayed without appointments.
 In order, to display the appointments in the **Schedule**, you need to pass data to it.

-{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img2.png" Caption="Empty Scheduler without Appointments."%}
+{% include image.html url="/js/Schedule/Getting-started_images/Getting-started_img2.png" Caption=""%}

 **Pass data to Schedule control**